-Have a chair on hand for balance support if needed.
+Have a chair on hand for support if needed.

 - Stand with knees bent slightly.

-- Cross left leg over right.
-Left toes may touch ground for balance as needed.
+- Cross right leg over left.
+Toes may touch ground for balance as needed.

 - Bring elbows to meet chest height.

 - Cross right wrist and bring back of hands to meet; point thumbs toward nose.

 - Press arms and legs together tightly.

 - Pull in belly and straighten spine.

 - Repeat on your other side.